mid2SUPAERO/lab_notebook/README.md

 # lab_notebook
-Here is a one page help to help you to describe your numerical experiments.
+Here is a one page help to help you to describe your numerical experiments (NE).

-Let's define first the physics embedded in your problem and  level of fidelity of your  experiments:
+## Full Name and date
+Exemple: Joseph Morlier, tuesday the 12th of September 2019

+## Resume
+In 3 lines, try to resume the big picture of your NE.

 ## Physics
+Let's define first the physics embedded in your problem and  level of fidelity of your NE:

-Fluid and Structures for example basic physical hypothesis, linearity / NL, solveur
+Exemple: Fluid and Structures
+add basic physical hypothesis, linearity / NL, solver Control is a physics?

 ## Level of fidelity
+Describe the methodology with full references
+Example: in Fluid Dynamics / CFD
 LO Empiricial equation /regression
 L0+ lifting line
 L1 DLM/VLM
 L2 RANS
 L2+ LES etc...

-Examples in Fluid Dynamics / CFD

 ## Mesh
 Is it really important ?

 ## Analysis
 Please, Recap also the tuning of the physical solver

 ## Mapping
+Describe the methodology with full references space/time/both

+## MDO
 Describe the methodology with full references

-## MDO

-If you are using openMDAO, please use the last version

-Add an image (with source) of your XDSM
+If you are using openMDAO, please use the last version Add an image (with source) of your XDSM

 ## Surrogate Modeling
+Describe the methodology with full references

-Please describe how you constructed and validated your surrogate
+Please describe how you constructed and validated your surrogatez Precise the Kernel, and hyperparameter tuning

 ## Reduced Order Modeling
 Please describe the methodology (SVD, ...)

 ## Optimization
+Describe the methodology with full references

-Constrained or unconstrained
+Constrained or unconstrained ?
 Use derivative or not ?
 Sensibility computed using FD, Complex step, Analytic, Semi Analytic

-Clearly define the objective function (mono, multi)
+Clearly define the objective function (mono, multi) and the constraints (equality, inequality)

 min f(x)
 wrt g(x)<=0